Streams

 Listing 17-36: Creating a stream with a counter that will be emitted once every millisecond

 This kind of infinite loop, which only ends when the whole runtime gets torn down, is fairly common in async Rust: many programs need to keep running indefinitely.
-With async, this does not block anything else, as long as there is at least one await point in each iteration through the loop.
+With async, this doesn’t block anything else, as long as there is at least one await point in each iteration through the loop.

 Filename: src/main.rs